Dhruil/TatvaSoft/DAY_3/angular-primeng-app-with-auth-main/README.md

 ##  Depenndency

-copy the code in your Command Prompt make sure you are in working directory : npm install -g json-server
+copy the code in your Command Prompt make sure you are in working directory :
+`npm install -g json-server`

-and after paste Below code
+And After Paste Below code
-json-server --watch db.json
+`json-server --watch db.json`
-you can go to this page http://localhost:3000/users you see the Registered User Details .
+you can go to this page `http://localhost:3000/users` you see the Registered User Details .

 then you can Use login and Register In this Website .